joshua-decoder/joshua/README.txt

 To test Z-MERT on the 100-sentence test set of example2, provide this config file to Z-MERT as follows (assuming you're in the trunk folder):

-  java -cp bin joshua.ZMERT.ZMERT -maxMem 500 ZMERT_example/ZMERT_config_ex2.txt > ZMERT_example/ZMERT.out
+  java -cp bin joshua.zmert.ZMERT -maxMem 500 ZMERT_example/ZMERT_config_ex2.txt > ZMERT_example/ZMERT.out

 This will run Z-MERT for a couple of iterations on the data from the example2 folder.
 (Notice that we have made copies of the source and reference files